vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

       Where is the installation directory of your QT5 installation , e.g (<C:\Qt\5.7.1> )

-To build iShape application you should need to simply do the following:
+then you should need to simply do the following from the iShape demo root directory:

       $ "<install-location>"\release.bat
       $ mkdir cyclone_demo_ishapes && cd cyclone_demo_ishapes